ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 if(cToStr) {   // Function materialized?
     std::string result = cToStr(61, 35);  // Works!
 }
-// cxx::mirror() returns an instance of rtl::CxxMirror (explained in Quick-Preview section)
+// cxx::mirror() returns an instance of 'rtl::CxxMirror' (explained in Quick-Preview section)
 ```
 > *No compile-time coupling to target symbols.
 No unsafe casting.
 No guesswork.
 Just run-time lookup and type-safe invocation.*

 ⚡ **Performance**

-**RTL**’s reflective calls are comparable to `std::function` for fully type-erased dispatch, and achieve lower call overhead *(just a function-pointer hop)* when argument and return types are known.
+RTL’s reflective calls are comparable to `std::function` for fully type-erased dispatch, and achieve lower call overhead *(just a function-pointer hop)* when argument and return types are known.

 ## Design Highlights